Longlure frogfish: Distinctive features

 The longlure frogfish has a short, fat, globular body, and its skin is thick and covered in highly modified scales called dermal spicules.
 These spicules are prickly in appearance and resemble the warts of a toad.
 The frogfish has small eyes, a very large mouth that is directed upwards, and pectoral fins situated on stalks.
 The gill openings are very small and located behind the pectoral fins.
 The basic color of the longlure frogfish is highly variable, ranging from pale yellow to bright red or dark green to reddish brown.
 Black spots are scattered across the body no matter what the base color.
 It also has a phase where the body is completely black, except for the ends of the paired fins which are white, and for a pale area that resembles a saddle on the back.
 The second and third dorsal spines are separate from the others and covered in thick skin.
 This species has a maximum published total length of 20 cm.

 Distribution and habitat

-The longlure frogfish is found in the Western Atlantic from Bermuda and the Bahamas, eastern Florida, in the gulf of Mexico from the Florida Keys and the Flower Garden Banks to Tuxpan and along the Yucatan Peninsula to Cuba.
+The longlure frogfish is found in the Western Atlantic from Bermuda and the Bahamas, eastern Florida, in the Gulf of Mexico from the Florida Keys and the Flower Garden Banks to Tuxpan and along the Yucatan Peninsula to Cuba.
 It occurs throughout the Caribbean Sea and along the coasts of South America as far south as Salvador, Bahia in northeastern Brazil.
 It also extends to around the Fernando de Noronha islands and east as far as Ascension Island.
-This species is found at depths between 0 and 66 m on shallow reefs, espacially in areas with sponges.
+This species is found at depths between 0 and 66 m on shallow reefs, especially in areas with sponges.